CraigYanitski/mescli/README.md

 I am fascinated by cryptology, so I wanted to attempt my own implementation of an end-to-end messaging service.
-I will also use this as a platform to test my own cryptographic algorithms.
 For the double-ratchet algorithm I am implementing for this app, I am using as a guide the very thorough [Signal protocol](https://signal.org/docs/specifications/doubleratchet/) specifications.